Visualize Before You Write: Imagination-Guided Open-Ended Text Generation: Ethics Statement

 \section{Ethics Statement}

-We do not anticipate any major ethical concerns given that all the datasets and models used in this study have already been released in public.
+In this work, we use pre-trained multimodal models to visualize machine imagination.
+The machine-generated images may contain uncontrolled bias if any inductive bias exists from the pre-training data.
+Even though we do not witness such an issue in our study, this may be a potential factor that affects the quality of the generated text.
+We do not anticipate any major ethical concerns given that all the datasets and models used in this study have already been released to the public.
 We reproduce baselines with the released code repository.
-We submit our code for experiments, and will make it public after the submission cycle.

 For human evaluation, our study is approved for IRB exempt.
 The estimated hourly wage paid to MTurk annotators is \$10.